solenya-group/solenya/README.md

 Avoid circular references unless you absolutely need them.
 Firstly, the serializer doesn't handle them, and secondly, it increases your cyclomatic complexity which is why some languages like F# deliberately force you to minimize them.
 However, occassionaly you'll need them.
 To do so:

-* override component's `setParent` method, which is called immediately after deserialization, call `super.setParent()`, and then set your circular references
+* override component's `afterAttached` method, which is called immediately after construction & deserialization, and set the circular references there
-* exclude them from being serialized with the `@Exclude()` decorator
+* exclude the circular references from being serialized with the `@Exclude()` decorator

 ## Keep your component state small